JPL24hub/EVMx/README.md

 This script:
 - Creates a fresh Vivado project
 - Imports all RTL and testbench sources
 - Loads waveform configuration from `sim/`
-- Runs the simulation until the `done` signal asserts

 ---